-The calculation of the Total Ratio will also take into consideration other aspects of the balance sheet that would be available as loss absorbing capacity including the Surplus Allowance and Eligible Deposits.
-The Surplus Allowance includes the provisions for adverse deviations for non-economic and risk-free interest rates related assumptions.
+The calculation of the Total Ratio takes into consideration other aspects of the balance sheet that are available as loss absorbing capacity, including the Surplus Allowance and Eligible Deposits.
+The Surplus Allowance includes the provisions for adverse deviations for non-economic and risk-free interest rate assumptions.
 The Eligible Deposits consist of the excess deposits held for unregistered reinsurers and claims fluctuation reserves.

-The Base Solvency Buffer is equal to aggregate capital requirements for five risk components, net of credits, multiplied by a scalar of 105%, where the risk components are: (i) credit risk, (ii) market risk, (iii) insurance risk, (iv) segregated funds guarantee risk, and (v) operational risk, and where credits are provided for: (1) qualifying in-force participating and adjustable products, (2) other risk mitigation and risk transfer, and (3) risk diversification.
+The Base Solvency Buffer includes five risk components: (1) credit risk, (2) market risk, (3) insurance risk, (4) segregated funds guarantee risk, and (5) operational risk.
+Credits are available for: (1) qualifying in-force participating and adjustable products, (2) other risk mitigation and risk transfer, and (3) risk diversification.
+The sum of the risk components, net of credits, are multiplied by 1.05 to arrive at the Base Solvency Buffer.

 The LICAT Guideline sets a Supervisory Target Total Ratio of 100% and a minimum Total Ratio of 90%.
 The supervisory target provides a cushion above the minimum requirements, provides a margin for other risks, and facilitates OSFI's early intervention process.
 The supervisory target is not applicable to regulated insurance holding companies and non-operating insurance companies.
-The Company will establish capital targets in excess of supervisory target set by OSFI.
+The Company has established capital targets in excess of the supervisory target set by OSFI.